 Her work links to the D4D research project, led by Martin Levinson.
 Her previous career focused on UK and international disability policy issues; this experience informs her research.

-She is the co-founder of Bath Spa's Power:Control reading group, and she has affiliations with the Centre for Equity, Inclusion and Community, the Empathy and Writing research group and Oxford's Disability Law and Policy project.
-She also organises Bath Spa's research roundtable.
+She is the co-founder of Bath Spa's Power:Control reading group, now run by Jillian Sutherland, and she has affiliations with the Centre for Equity, Inclusion and Community, the Empathy and Writing research group and Oxford's Disability Law and Policy project.
+She is also an associate lecturer at Bath Spa University.

 - BA (Hons) Fine Art, Contemporary Practices and Philosophy – First class honours

 This qualitative research is supported by an AHRC funded studentship connected to the D4D research project.
-My research takes a critical ethnography approach to consider how being at the intersection of minority ethnicity and disability (in the form of mental health issues and distress) impacts on marginalisation.
+My research takes a critical ethnography approach to consider the issue of mental health inequalities experienced by racialised people and people of minority ethnicity and mixed-cultural backgrounds.

 - Mental health